As the name implies, prostatitis is the inflammation of the prostate gland.

 Treatment for Acute Prostatitis

 Diagnosis and treatment of acute bacterial prostatitis are based on the detection of the pathogen and whether or not there’s a systemic prostate infection.

 In mild cases with no systemic infection, oral therapy with antibiotics is enough.
 Fluoroquinolones are useful for gram-negative bacteria and some gram-positive as well.
 It accumulates in the prostate in higher concentrations than beta-lactams.

 The same antibiotics are the first choice in hospitalized patients with a severe or systemic infection.
 It is usually combined with an aminoglycoside and penicillin.
-Treatment depends on antibiotic resistance, and you can follow with oral antibiotics when fever and urinary retention improve (5).
+Prostatitis treatments depend on antibiotic resistance, and you can follow with oral antibiotics when fever and urinary retention improve (5).